samisquires/dig-eg-gaz.github.io/_pages/structure.md

 Miscellaneous articles, and

 ## Sections
+Each of these sections (ought to) contain sub-items, most of them with headlines, often also bylines and datelines.
-- Wire reports (international)
+- Wire reports (international news)
 - Local and General
 - Sporting News
 - Personal and Social
 - Notes from Port Said
+- Notes from Suez
-- Notes from Sudan
+- Notes from the Sudan
 - Notes from Suakin